Manbqt/snow_crash/level09/README.md

 # Level09

 In this level we have an executable and a file named `token`.
-We have try the program to understand it:
+We have tried the program to understand it:

 ```bash
 level09@SnowCrash:~$ ./level09 aaa